Georgette-Lumbe/traineesportal/README.md

     * Likes: The developer had issues to permit user to like and unlike.
 So, the developer decide to remove this option and just leave the comment option.

+    * Settings.py: The pep8 online validator shows some error `line too long`, the developer didn't fixed that because there are sensible informations.

 7. Request

     * There was a error message about request: Unused argument 'request'.